Todd McNeal is a widely-respected choral composer and skilled music educator based in Melbourne, Australia and Northamptonshire, UK.

 Todd trained in the UK at the University of York and Royal Northern College of Music.
 Early successes include the operas Virtual Reality, for National Youth Music Theatre and Inspector Otto and the Long-Haired Bicycle Maniac, winner of the English National Opera competition New Visions New Voices.
 His setting of Siegfried Sassoon’s poem Everyone Sang won the Wigmore Hall Songs from the Underground Competition.

-Alongside his composing, Todd has worked as a music teacher in leading high schools in London, Sydney and Melbourne, specialising in the teaching of composition in the classroom.
+Alongside his composing, Todd has worked as a music teacher in leading high schools in London, Sydney and Melbourne, specialising in the teaching of composition in the classroom and in choral directing.

 For all enquiries, including free perusal scores, purchasing scores, commissioning new work or artistic collaborations, please email email@example.com.